a-alharbi-dev/Advanced-Task-Manager-Testing/README.md

 * Search and filter tasks
 * Log out

+The System Under Test was built using:

+* HTML
+* CSS
+* JavaScript

+The original application was obtained from an existing GitHub repository and was used for testing purposes.

-## 🧪 Testing Techniques
+##  Testing Models

-The project applied the following testing techniques:
+The project applied two main testing models:

-### Input Space Testing
+### 1. Input Space Testing

+The following coverage criteria were applied:

-* Base Choice Coverage (BCC)
+* **Base Choice Coverage (BCC)**
-* Each Choice Coverage (ECC)
+* **Each Choice Coverage (ECC)**
-* Multiple Base Choice Coverage (MBCC)
+* **Multiple Base Choice Coverage (MBCC)**

+These techniques were used to identify different input characteristics and test valid, invalid, and empty input values.

-### Graph-Based Testing
+### 2. Graph-Based Testing

+The following coverage criteria were applied:

-* Node Coverage (NC)
+* **Node Coverage (NC)**
-* Edge Coverage (EC)
+* **Edge Coverage (EC)**

-These techniques were used to design systematic test cases and cover different user inputs, system states, and transitions.
+The system was modeled using nodes and edges to represent different system states, actions, and transitions.

-## 🤖 Test Automation
+## 🔍 Test Cases

-The project used:

-* **Selenium WebDriver** – to automate browser interactions and simulate real user actions.
-* **JUnit** – to execute automated test cases and verify expected results.

-Automated scenarios included:
+Test cases were designed for different system functions, including:

+* User registration
+* User login
 * Login validation
 * Adding tasks
-* Selecting task priority
+* Completing tasks
+* Editing tasks
+* Deleting tasks
+* Searching and filtering tasks
-* Selecting due dates
+* Logout

+The test cases included both valid and invalid input scenarios.

+## 🤖 Test Automation

+**Selenium WebDriver** and **JUnit** were used for automated testing.

+### Selenium WebDriver

+Selenium was used to:

+* Open the web application
+* Simulate user interactions
+* Enter input data
+* Click buttons
+* Navigate through the application
+* Verify system behavior

+### JUnit

+JUnit was used to:

+* Execute test cases
+* Compare expected and actual results
-* Verifying system responses
+* Verify system behavior
+* Determine whether test cases passed or failed

 ## 📊 Testing Results